MobilityData/gbfs.org/docs/index.md

-## GBFS - A common language for shared mobility
+# GBFS: A Common Language for Shared Mobility

 <img align="right"  src="assets/gbfs-phone-home.png">
 GBFS provides a common language for shared mobility operators to share information about services available to travelers.
 GBFS includes information about vehicles (bicycles, scooters, moped, and cars), stations, pricing and more:
 - Vehicle, station, and dock locations and availability